-The entitlement of the two participating funds in the Common Investment Fund (also known as the Pool) at 1 January 2019 was 59.8% Central Fund and 40.2% City Church Fund.
+The entitlement of the two participating funds in the Common Investment Fund (also known as the Pool) at 1 January 2020 was 59.8% Central Fund and 40.2% City Church Fund.
 The entitlement remains unaltered at the year end at 59.8% Central Fund and 40.2% City Church Fund.
-The average entitlement over the year which is to be applied to the income distribution is also unaltered from 2018 and is 59.8% Central Fund and 40.2% City Church Fund.
-As a result, the allocation of income, gains and related expenditure across the two endowments has therefore been in the ratio 59.8% Central Fund and 40.2% City Church Fund.
+The average entitlement over the year which is to be applied to the income distribution is also unaltered from 2019 and is 59.8% Central Fund and 40.2% City Church Fund.
+The severage and the term of the two endowments has therefore been in the ratio 59.8% Central Fund and 40.2% City Church Fund.